tomkark/SOT_ViT/readme.md

 <b>76.76%</b>

 ### <u>Overfitting</u>
-The level of overfitting seems to be similiar in both cases but we believe there's room for further analysis.
+The levels of overfitting seem to be similiar in both cases but we believe there's room for further analysis.
 In the trainTest notebook the difference of accuracy between train and test time can be seen.

 ### <u>Testing SOT With Different Regularization Coefficients</u>